junxit/us-congress-bills-113/metadata.md

 - 2013-04-12 — Introduced in House
 - 2013-04-12 — Introduced in House
 - 2013-04-12 — Referred to the House Committee on Natural Resources.
+- 2013-04-23 — Referred to the Subcommittee Indian and Alaska Native Affairs.
+- 2013-04-23 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2013-04-23 — Referred to the Subcommittee on Public Lands and Environmental Regulation.
+- 2013-04-26 — Subcommittee Hearings Held.
+- 2013-06-12 — Committee Consideration and Mark-up Session Held.
+- 2013-06-12 — Ordered to be Reported (Amended) by the Yeas and Nays: 25 - 15.
+- 2013-06-12 — Subcommittee Indian and Alaska Native Affairs Discharged.
+- 2013-06-12 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2013-06-12 — Subcommittee on Public Lands and Environmental Regulation Discharged.
+- 2013-11-12 — Placed on the Union Calendar, Calendar No. 189.
+- 2013-11-12 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+113-263.
+- 2013-11-12 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+113-263.